Stars!: Sequels

 The huge popularity of the original Stars! game convinced the developers that there would be a market for a sequel.
 The developers of Stars! formed a company called Mare Crisium Studios and began development of Stars: Supernova Genesis.
-This was intended to be a much more advanced game, with significantly better graphics, and also to remove some of the irritations of the original, such as the high level of micro-management.
+This was intended to be a much more advanced game, with significantly better graphics, and also to remove some of the irritations of the original, such as the high level of micromanagement.

 However, there was little interest from games publishers, who by that time had become focused exclusively on the video game console and high-end 3D games markets, and so the project was eventually abandoned.
 Rights to the in-game graphics remained with Empire, until they were acquired by Zoo Games.